 Guest Blog Posts

 Have a knack for writing?
 Don’t discount your passion for putting pen to paper (or fingers to the keyboard).
-Writing guest blog posts is a great way to market your coaching business.
+Guest blogging is a great way to market your coaching business.
 Did you know that as of 2020, 77% of internet users read blogs?
 And there are 600 million blogs online today.

 With social media being so popular, other marketing strategies get lost in the shuffle.
-Let’s discuss simple ways you can utilize networking in your marketing strategy.
+Let’s discuss simple ways you can leverage networking to attract clients.

 Now on to the part you’ve probably been waiting for…how to market your business on social media.
-As you know, there are several platforms to choose from: Facebook, Instagram, TikTok, YouTube, Pinterest, and now Clubhouse.
-And while it may be tempting to jump on every platform available, consider starting with one.
+As you know, there are several social media marketing platforms to choose from: Facebook, Instagram, TikTok, YouTube, Pinterest and Clubhouse.

 How to Choose the Right Social Media Platform

-When choosing which platform to start with, ask yourself this question: Where is my audience hanging out?
-Say you serve stay at home moms.
+When choosing which social media profile to build first, ask yourself this question: Where is my audience hanging out?
+Say you serve stay-at-home moms.
 One platform you may want to consider is Pinterest.
 As of 2020, about 80% of women ages 18-64 with children are Pinners.

 Another example might be if your business serves millennials.
-If that’s the case, you may want to start with Instagram as more than half of their user population is age 34 or younger.
+If that’s the case, you may want to start your life coach marketing efforts on Instagram as more than half of their user population is age 34 or younger.

 Play to Your Strengths

-Once you know where your audience is hanging out, think about the best way you deliver content.
-In other words, if you crush it on video, then choose a platform that has video features.
+Life coach marketing is all about playing to your strengths.
+Once you know where your audience is hanging out, think about the best way you create content.
+In other words, if you crush it on video, then choose a platform that specializes in video content.
 Are you an excellent writer?
 If so, you may start with a platform where you can create more written posts.
 In this last example, Clubhouse wouldn’t be the right fit for you.